-- 10% Attendance - 25% Discussions (4) - 25% Quizzes (5) - 40% Exams (3) - (1) Attendance: Attendance and participation in this course is crucial.
+- (1) 10% Attendance

+- (2) 25% Discussions (4)

+- (3) 25% Quizzes (5)

+- (4) 40% Exams (3)

+(1) Attendance: Attendance and participation in this course is crucial.
 This portion of the course for 10% of your grade.
 You must be in your seat at the scheduled start of class and remain in the room till the end of class to receive credit.
 Also, I will interact with several students each day by asking questions.
 If you refuse to participate, then you will be counted absent.
 It is in your best interest to be prepared for class by reading the appropriate materials before you come to class.
-This will help you discuss material and create a better learning environment. - (2) Discussion Postings: Four times throughout the semester you will write a discussion post which will be your reaction to an article related to U.S. government.
+This will help you discuss material and create a better learning environment.

+(2) Discussion Postings: Four times throughout the semester you will write a discussion post which will be your reaction to an article related to U.S. government and reply to a classmate's discussion.
 Each week these posts are assigned, 5 articles will be posted on Blackboard that Monday by 12pm CST, it is the student's choice of which article they which to write about.
 These discussions are due Sunday of that week at 12am CST.
-This portion of the course accounts for 25% of your grade. - Your posting must begin with the title of the article.
+This portion of the course accounts for 25% of your grade.

+- Your posting must begin with the title of the article.
 These original posts must be at least 400 words in length.
-The first paragraph must be a brief overview telling about the contents of the article and then the second paragraph must be an extensive reaction (your thoughts about the topic). - More information will be provided about these assignments when they are assigned. - (3) Quizzes: Five times throughout the semester you will be given an in-class quiz.
-These will be distributed during the last 10-15 minutes of class.
+The first paragraph must be a brief overview telling about the contents of the article and then the second paragraph must be an extensive reaction (your thoughts about the topic).

+- Additional information will be given regarding these assignments later on.

+(3) Quizzes: Five times throughout the semester you will be given an in-class quiz.
+These will be distributed during the last 12 minutes of class.
 Quizzes will be short and consist of 10 multiple choice questions regarding current topics from both readings and lectures.
 Since ample time is given to answer these questions, students will not be allowed to stay after class to finish these quizzes.
 If a student is absent, they will not be allowed to make-up their quiz (see Policies).
 This portion of the course will account for 25% of your grade.

-(4) Exams: Three times throughout the semester students will be given an in-class exam.
+(4) Exams: Three times throughout the semester students will be given and in-class exam.
 This includes your final exam.
 These exams will consist of 25 multiple choice questions, three short answer questions, and one short essay.
 Further instruction and question weight will be given when exams are distributed.
 These exams will account for 40% of your grade.